MSC Safety Guidelines (COVID Return-To-Play)

 - Player must quarantine for a 7 day period and closely monitor symptoms.
 The last contact with the person who tested positive should be noted as the start of the quarantine period.

-- Player can return to the field after the 7 day period if (1) the Player does not experience any symptoms, AND (2) has received a negative test within 48 hours of the end of the quarantine period.
+- Player can return to the field after the 7 day period if (1) the Player does not experience any symptoms, AND (2) has received a negative test within 72 hours of the end of the quarantine period. (more info)

 - Player can also quarantine a full 10 days and can return to the field if the Player does not experience any symptoms.

 - Player’s parents should share the exposure with MSC President Clay Fisher, DOC Matt Myers, the team’s coach, and their Ridgewood School nurse.